PatBall1/detectree2/docs/source/tutorial.rst

    that have any overlap with test tiles (including the buffers), ensuring strict spatial separation of the test data.
-   However, this can remove a significant proportion of the data available to train on so if validation accuracy is a sufficient test of model performance ``test_frac`` can be set to ``0`` or set ``strict=False`` (which allows for some overlap in the buffers between test and train/val tiles).
+   However, this can remove a significant proportion of the data available to train on so if validation accuracy is a sufficient test of model performance ``test_frac`` can be set to ``0`` or set ``strict=False`` (which allows for overlap in the buffers between test and train/val tiles).

 The data has now been tiled and partitioned for model training, tuning and evaluation.